Frederick P. Cerise, MD, MPH, was named President and Chief Executive Officer in March 2014.

 Phillips earned her registered nurse licensure in 1980, and holds a bachelor’s degree in business administration from Dallas Baptist University and a Master of Business Administration degree from the University of Texas at Arlington.

-Esmaeil Porsa, MD, MPH, CCHP was named Interim Chief Medical Officer in 2015.
-He previously worked in the Parkland system as the Senior Vice President of Professional and Academic Affairs and Associate Chief Medical Officer.
+Esmaeil Porsa, MD, MPH, CCHP, is the Executive Vice President & Chief Strategy and Integration Officer at Parkland.
 Dr. Porsa earned a bachelor’s degree from Our Lady of the Lake University in San Antonio, Texas, a doctor of medicine degree from the University of Texas Health Science Center Medical School in San Antonio, Texas, and a master’s degree from the University of Texas Health Science Center School of Public Health in Houston, Texas.

 Dr. Porsa completed an internship and residency in internal medicine at the University of Texas Health Science Center in Houston, Texas, and served as Chief Medical Resident.
 In addition, he completed a fellowship in primary care at the University of Texas Health Science Center in Houston, Texas.